drakebrian/livetv/README.md

 Clone directory to web server.
 Requires editing of MythWeb server location in the index.php file.

+### Channel guide listing

+Listing info is retrieved from [MythWeb's](http://www.mythtv.org/wiki/MythWeb) listing interface.
+If you don't have a MythWeb install to retrieve listing info, set the $mythInstalled variable in the _index.php_ to false.

 ### Channel logos and colors

 Currently working on a way to add custom logos and background colors to channels that are not auto-detected after running the results against the FCC's API.